danReynolds/Psych306/chapter4.md

 The act of object recognition is a conversation among many pieces of the brain rather than a progression from spots and lines to the activation of a grandmother cell in the inferotemporal complex.

 **Attention** to an object is critical in recognition of that object.
 Cells in different parts of the brain may behave differently before and after attention is directed to an object.
-Many of the brain structures critical for the deployment of attention lie in the pathh coming out of the primary visual cortex into the parietal lobe.
+Many of the brain structures critical for the deployment of attention lie in the path coming out of the primary visual cortex into the parietal lobe.

 The first, rough acts of object recognition take place so fast that they must be accomplished by a one-pass, feed-forward sweep.
-But routine perception involves a conveersation among many pieces.
+But routine perception involves a conv@ersation among many pieces.